NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 In this scenario it is assumed that a reference point cloud is available that can constrain the jitter solution.
-The cloud can be in CSV format or a DEM. *The cloud must be well-aligned with the input cameras.*
+The cloud can be in CSV format or a DEM. *The cloud must be well-aligned with the input cameras.*  The cloud can be sparse.

 This workflow requires having filtered stereo disparity files (``F.tif``, :numref:`outputfiles`) as made by ``parallel_stereo``